VinayJogani14/VinayJogani14/README.md

 💬 Feel free to ask me about how I plan to merge my love for technology with my passion for solving real-world problems.

-📫 You can reach me at jogani.v@northeastern.edu.
+📫 You can reach me at jogani.v@northeastern.edu

 👨‍💻 My person portfolio https://joganivinay.wixsite.com/website